vankxr/icyradio/README.md

  - [Device CMSIS](https://www.keil.com/dd2/) - CMSIS headers defining the MCU memories, peripherals, etc...
  - [Core CMSIS](https://github.com/ARM-software/CMSIS_5) - CMSIS headers defining the ARM Cores
  - [armmem](https://github.com/vankxr/armmem) - ELF file analyzer (required for the MCU Makefiles to work)
+ - [libusb](https://libusb.info/) - Used to interact with the board via USB
+ - [ffmpeg](https://ffmpeg.org/) - Used to multiplex and demultiplex MPEG2 Transport Streams for DVB
+ - [leansdr](https://github.com/pabr/leansdr) - Contains leandvb and leandvbtx to demodulate and modulate DVB respectively
+ - [csdr](https://github.com/ha7ilm/csdr) - SDR utilities so that a working signal chain can be built on the command line only

 ## Errata
  - Microchip DS12x1 has the wrong package in the PCB version that was sent for manufacturing.
 The package in the datasheet has the pins wrongly named clockwise.